DiggidyDev/LoopringAPI/README.md

 - [ ] Add loads of examples!
 - [ ] Make some sense out of [how storage IDs work](https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md#storage).
 - [ ] Ratelimits exist, but information is scarce...
 Work on implementing async ratelimiting anyway!
+- [ ] Synchronous version of the wrapper?

 ## Honourable mentions: